 Capacity: Approx. 20-25 participants

-LFS Workshops is proud to collaborate with The School of Sound on this two-day masterclass series.
-Building on the success of our recent sound courses, the sessions are aimed at those working in screen-based media, and offer three further perspectives on the use of sound and music in filmmaking.
+LFS is proud to collaborate with The School of Sound on this two-day masterclass series.
+The sessions are aimed at those working in screen-based media, offering three further perspectives on the use of sound and music in filmmaking.

 Experts Larry Sider, Annabelle Pangborn and Stephen Deutsch will each deliver a half-day seminar demonstrating the interrelationship between sound, music, image and story.
 The programme will include a discussion of strategies and concepts for working with sound and music, from pre- to post-production.

 With particular relevance for directors, writers and producers as well as sound designers, editors and composers.